-While it’s normal to experience ups and downs in a freelancing career, the downs can definitely be stressful.
-When work slows to a trickle, you can refer to the following list of tips to help you land that next gig.
+Working for yourself as a freelancer or contractor can be an extremely liberating and exciting career change.
+And while it’s normal to experience ups and downs in a freelancing career, the downs can definitely be stressful.
+In order to be proactive, and to prevent work from slowing to a trickle, refer to the following list of tips to help you land that next gig.

 Capitalize on Technology and Social Media